-With the such choice in just one click refined to only the best guaranteed automatic vehicles available you can trust Automatic Car Hire to ensure you have the car you need.
+With results refined to only the best guaranteed automatic vehicles available, you can trust Automatic Car Hire to ensure you get the car you need.

-With over 15 years car rental experience in our offices, we have set up unique deals with the best car rental brokers and suppliers on the market, to provide you with the only online resource for automatic car hire.
+With over 15 years car rental experience in our offices, we have set up unique deals with the best car rental brokers and suppliers on the market, to provide you with the best online resource for automatic car hire.

-It’s well known due to the higher purchase cost and low availability of automatic transmission rental cars, they can be quite a bit more expensive to rent per day than the manual transmission alternative.
-Here, we at automatic car hire set out some ideas to save you some money on your next car rental:
+It’s well known due to the higher purchase cost and lower availability of automatic transmission rental cars, that they can be quite a bit more expensive to rent per day than the manual transmission alternative.
+Here at automatic car hire, we set out some ideas to save you some money on your next car rental.

 Do you have a large party going with you?
-Seven or nine seat automatic cars are not only low on availability but can be expensive.
+Seven or nine seater automatic cars are not only low on availability but can be expensive.
 If you have a number of drivers in your party then consider two smaller automatic cars instead.
-The combined price of two smaller compact sized cars, even if one is an estate for the luggage can be a saving on a single seven or nine seat automatic people carrier.
+The combined price of two smaller compact sized cars, even if one is an estate for the luggage, can be a saving on a single seven or nine seat automatic people carrier.

-Understanding Your Requirements
+Understanding Your Car Hire Requirements

 Take some time to work out the space you actually need in the car for you and your party to travel comfortably.
 Compare the car classes against your car, friend’s cars or even pop down to a car dealer to take a look at the model range.

 Drop Off Time

 Be careful when you enter the drop off time when you look for automatic car hire prices.
 Even stating a drop off time of 30 minutes after the pick up time will make your rental an additional day longer with the subsequent additional cost incurred.

 Insurance offered by car hire suppliers can be expensive.
 Also bear in mind that the excess amounts on automatic rental cars is normally much higher than their manual comparable cars due to higher maintenance and value.

 If you are not doing a lot of driving take some time to note the car hire suppliers fuel policy (in the terms and conditions).
 Full to empty suppliers will leave you feeling cheated if you bring back the car with half a tank of fuel left with no chance of a refund for it.
 If you are not driving that much then go for a full to full fuel policy supplier.

 When this is the case then an out of hours fee could and will be levied.
 These are shown in the terms and conditions and you should look for these if you think your arrival is not within times you consider to be “office hours”.

 Fuel, a controversial full to empty policy that began in Spain in the late 90’s has expanded to many suppliers across the world.
 This is where you must pay for a full tank of fuel and return as empty as possible.
 In some circumstances but by no means all, this could be at a higher price than you pay at the pumps so please check the terms and conditions for the fuel options available.

 If you have an accident or are a victim of crime with either scenario resulting in damage to the rental car, the supplier or owner of the vehicle can take an excess for the repairs directly from your credit card even if it is not your fault.